 1. Bright World staff member receives a report about a child or young person displaying indicators of radicalisation from a student, member of staff at a school, parent or other source by face to face disclosure, email or telephone call, or staff member develops concerns that a child or young person is displaying possible indicators or radicalisation

-3. The record of the disclosure is reported verbally as soon as practicable to the Designated Safeguarding Lead (DSL), Lana Foster at Head Office on 01273 835745.
+3. The record of the disclosure is reported verbally as soon as practicable to the Prevent Lead, Lana Foster at Head Office on 01273 835745.

 4. The staff member must submit a written record of the disclosure or concern on an IBOS Student Record – Incident Record (Head Office staff) or an email to Jenny Rumble (email@example.com) or Lana Foster (firstname.lastname@example.org).